This book, Show Your Work by Austin Kleon, dramatically transformed my perspective on sharing content online.

 Yet a life of creativity is all about change—moving forward, taking chances, exploring new frontiers.
 “The real risk is in not changing,” said saxophonist John Coltrane.
 “I have to feel that I’m after something.
 If I make money, fine.
 But I’d rather be striving.
 It’s the striving, man, it’s that I want.”

 Be ambitious.
 Keep yourself busy.
 Think bigger.
 Expand your audience.
 Don’t hobble yourself in the name of “keeping it real,” or “not selling out.”
 Try new things.
 If an opportunity comes along that will allow you to do more of the kind of work you want to do, say Yes.
-If an opportunity comes along that would mean more money, but less of the kind of work you want to do, say No.
+If an opportunity comes along that would mean more money, but less of the kind of work you want to do, say No. - Stick around:

 So don’t think of it as starting over.
 Think of it as beginning again.